fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     They said, "Ṣāliḥ, We used to have such great hope in you.
 Will you forbid us to worship what our fathers worshiped?
 We are in grave doubt about what you are asking us to do."

     He said, "My people, just think: if I did have clear proof from my Lord, and if He had given me mercy of His own, who could protect me from God if I disobeyed Him?
-You would only make my loss greater.
+You would only make my loss greater."
     Quran, surah 11

 Saleh reminded his people of the countless castles and palaces they built out of stone, and of their technological superiority over neighboring communities.
 Furthermore, he told them about their ancestors, the ʿĀd tribe, and how they too were destroyed for their sins.
 Some of the people of Thamud believed Saleh's words, but the tribal leaders refused to listen to him and continued to demand that he demonstrate a miracle to prove his prophethood.